gversmee/openvpn-server/README.md

 # openvpn-server

-This software is intended to create an openvpn server on a remote machine in order to change your IP address.
+This software is intended to create an openvpn server on a remote machine and sends you the client config file.
+It allows you to mask your IP address.
 It requires:
 - SSH access to a remote machine (e.g aws ec2 or google cloud vm), with a port open (the software uses by default port 443)
 - Docker installed and docker daemon running on that machine